How to Write a Business Plan for Your Startup

 2. Identify Your Target Audience

 Identifying your target audience is an essential step when launching a business plan.
 Remember that if there’s no market, there’s no business.
 Many entrepreneurs quickly implement their ideas without proper research.
 Sadly, these businesses mostly don’t last.
 It’s better to learn about your target market during the early stages than when you’ve already put money into your venture.

 To determine your target audience, begin with broad assumptions first, then narrow down slowly.
 The best way to segment your audience is by using these four categories; geographic, psychographic, demographic, and behavioral.
 Start with things like age, gender, ethnicity, location, and level of income.
-For example, you may start by saying your target audience location is in the United States then narrow it down to New York.
+For example, you may start by saying your target audience location is in the United States, then narrow it down to New York.
 By the time you’re done with audience segmentation, it should look like this; females aged 30-50, living in New York, have an annual income of $40000-$60000, and are into recycling.
 If you are interested in your local start-up expanding to a national base, check out this informative blog.

 3. Analyze Your Competition